 Curator of Reptiles

-Lisa specializes in reptile husbandry, behavior, and captive well-being.
+Lisa specialises in reptile husbandry, behaviour, and captive well-being.
 Through hands-on experience, she develops and designs improved spaces and practices for reptiles in captivity.
 Her focus is on studying reptile behavior and creating tested systems for optimal reptile husbandry and care.